javascript-tutorial/en.javascript.info/1-js/09-async/02-promise-basics/article.md

 alert("code finished"); // this alert shows first
 ```

-The promise becomes settled immediately, but the engine first finishes the current code, calls `alert`, and only *afterwards* looks into the queue to run `.then` handler.
+The promise becomes settled immediately, but the engine first finishes the current code, calls `alert("code finished")`, and only *afterwards* looks into the queue to run `.then` handler.

 So the code *after* `.then` ends up always running *before* the Promise's subscribers, even in the case of an immediately-resolved Promise.

-Usually that's unimportant, but in some scenarios the order may matter a great deal.
+Sometimes that's unimportant, while in some scenarios the order may matter a great deal.
 ````

 Next, let's see more practical examples of how promises can help us to write asynchronous code.